libevm/subway/README.md

 - circuit breakers
 - poison token checker
 - caching system
-- robust logging system (e.g. graphana)
+- robust logging system (e.g. grafana)
 - various gas saving ALPHAs

 As such, this bot is intended as a piece of educational content, and not for production use.